 Global Sector Leader, Automotive

-Electric Vehicles: Can the Momentum Stay on Track?
+Electric Vehicles: Can They Stay on Track?

 A decade ago, the cars were merely a novelty.
 But somehow, the car industry and a skeptical public has gotten behind the electric-vehicle wheel.